 Provide drains in exhaust plenums located outside (drain valve/hose connection/cap) to remove routine condensation formation that occurs during the winter months.
 Drains should be routed to termination points inside the building and separately trapped.
 Portions of such drains exposed to outside must be heat traced.

-Locate lab exhaust fans on roof, outside of the Penthouse Mechanical Rooms.
+Locate lab exhaust fans on top floor roof with maintenance access.
 Do not locate positive pressurized ductwork segment in any occupied zones, including mechanical rooms.

-Fan stack shall be a minimum of 10’ above highest local roof with a minimum discharge exit velocity of 3000 fpm unless a dispersion study shows different.
+Fan stack shall be a minimum of 10’ above highest local roof with a minimum discharge exit velocity of 3000 fpm.
+Dispersion study is required to verify applicability of lower, safe stack height and velocities for energy savings.

+The exhaust location shall not be through a sidewall.

 Dedicated Exhaust Air Systems

-Radioisotope hood exhaust system must be independent of other building exhaust system.
+Radioisotope hood exhaust system should be independent of other building exhaust systems and shall be constant volume.
 Provision should be made for filters to be installed at hood outlet if required, and fan should be selected for recommended filter final resistance.
+Exceptions shall be made with approval of the Radiation Safety Officer.

-Perchloric exhaust systems are not allowed.
+Perchloric acid exhaust systems are not allowed.

 Bio-safety cabinet exhaust system must be dedicated to each BSC unit and independent of other building exhaust system.
 Fans must be selected for recommended filter final resistance.